RESOStandards/reso-certification-help/docs/providers.md

 ![image](https://user-images.githubusercontent.com/88680702/164080916-825ff706-8037-40ce-b4c4-ceb351044630.png)

 # My Account
 Selecting **My Account** at the top of the page displays your user information and the ability to copy or create a new token hash.
-If any of this information is incorrect, please contact RESO at certification@reso.org.
+If you believe any of this information is incorrect, please contact RESO at certification@reso.org.

 ## Creating a Token